likeadragonmaid/Droid-PC-Suite/README.md

 ### GNU/ Linux or MacOS (Any Unix-Like OS)
 > Make sure android-tools-adb and android-tools-fastboot are installed on your workstation (These packages can have different name for different distros or operating systems).
 After following all building steps, set Droid PC Suite binary as executable.

-## Note: This project is compiled against "openjdk version 1.8.0_102" and requires Java 8 to be installed on computer to work properly.
+## Note: This project's releases are compiled against "openjdk version 1.8.0_102" and requires Java 8 to be installed on your computer to work properly.
 ### Support
-Having trouble with Droid PC Suite?
+Having trouble with /suggestions for/tips for/tricks with Droid PC Suite?
+Or just want to say Hi or Thanks?
 [Check out XDA-Developers forum](http://forum.xda-developers.com/android/development/tool-droid-pc-suite-t3398599)